 At the same time, Adobe put more and more web-functionality in PDF.
-We got the option to add Internet links in PDF document.
-An Adobe Reader plug-on for web browsers like Netscape Navigator or Internet Explorer became available and Acrobat 4 has an option to convert a web site or part of a web site to a PDF document.
+We got the option to add Internet links in PDF documents.
+An Adobe Reader plug-in for web browsers like Netscape Navigator or Internet Explorer became available and Acrobat 4 has an option to convert a website or part of a website to a PDF document.
 Adobe also provided a mechanism for byte streaming in PDF so you do not have to download an entire PDF file to see the first page of the document.

 So PDF and HTML are becoming competitive standards.
-Right now PDF still is more powerful when it comes to describing the appearance of documents while HTML is better suited for low speed Internet access.
-But it is perfectly feasible to use PDF on web sites and to use HTML for a CD-ROM based electronic catalogue.
+Right now PDF still is more powerful when it comes to describing the appearance of documents while HTML is better suited for low-speed Internet access.
+But it is perfectly feasible to use PDF on websites and to use HTML for a CD-ROM-based electronic catalog.